remy-abergel/gammainc/README.md

 ```

 In our paper, we show how the value of $`I_{x,y}^{\mu,p}`$ can be
-derived from normalized quantity which has the avantage to not being
+derived from this normalized quantity which has the avantage to not
-subject to underflow or overflow issues on a large domain.
+being subject to underflow or overflow issues on a large domain.

 Feel free to use and adapt this code.
 However, if you use it for your
 research or in software code, please be so kind as to cite the paper.